Posted on December 16 2019

 100 grams beans= 16 grams fibre.

 Fibre fills you up very fast.
 Think about eating a bag of chicken nuggets (no fibre) vs the same amount (in weight) of veggies (high fibre).
-Though not comparing taste (and by the way meat by itself does not have any taste, it gets the taste from the plant- based spices added on top to flavor it.
-Imagine eating raw uncooked meat for the taste ;/) or all the time it will take for you to chew the veggies, plant- based food will fill you up very fast and you will not want to eat too much of it.
-500 calorie worth of oil’s/ processed, fibre deprived food does not send signals to the brain telling it to stop eating but 500 calories worth of high- fibre food will signal the brain that the stomach is full.
+Think about all the time it will take for you to chew the veggies.
+Plant- based food will fill you up very fast and you will not want to eat too much of it.

 So you involuntarily end up eating less food and feel fuller, faster.

-Easy- eat food high is plant- based fats!
-Think dates, apricots, nuts, seeds, nut based butter, plant- based dairy alternative that are not processed like home- made soy- milk curds etc.
+Easy- eat calorically dense food!
+Think dates, apricots, nuts, seeds, nut based butter, plant- based dairy alternative that are not processed like home- made soy- curds etc.

 Also think quality over quantity.
-Dont take the ‘eat- more’ approach.
-It will not work on days you are busy, have no time to cook and travelling.
+Do not take the ‘eat- more’ approach.
+It will not work on days you are busy, have no time to cook and are travelling.
 Think about eating moderate but calorically packed food.
 For instance,

 A bowl of white rice= 200 calories (but too much to eat)